OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

     > [!NOTE]
     > If your add-in wasn't automatically sideloaded, then follow the instructions in [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md#sideload-manually) to manually sideload the add-in in Outlook.

-1. Create a new message.
+1. In your preferred Outlook client, create a new message.
 If you don't have a default Outlook signature configured, the add-in adds one to the newly created message.

    :::image type="content" source="../images/OnMessageFromChanged_create_signature.png" alt-text="A sample signature added to a newly composed message when a default Outlook signature isn't configured on the account.":::